simeononsecurity/simeononsecurity.ch/content/articles/how-to-secure-your-cloud-environment-with-azure-security-center/index.en.md

 ```
 The `playbook-definition.json` file should contain the Logic App playbook definition.
 You can find examples of playbooks for Azure Sentinel in the [Azure-Sentinel GitHub repository](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks).

-By leveraging Azure Security Center's threat detection capabilities and integrating with Azure Sentinel, you can create a robust security strategy to detect and respond to threats in your Azure environment.
+By using Azure Security Center's threat detection capabilities and integrating with Azure Sentinel, you can create a robust security strategy to detect and respond to threats in your Azure environment.
 Learn more about [Azure Defender](https://learn.microsoft.com/en-us/azure/defender-for-cloud/enable-enhanced-security) and [Azure Sentinel](https://docs.microsoft.com/en-us/azure/sentinel/overview) in the official documentation.
 ______

 ## Monitoring and Reporting